reichlab/covid19-forecast-hub/data-processed/METADATA.md

 One of [these license keywords](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) or "LICENSE.txt"
 (if none of these license keywords are appropriate).
+We encourage teams to submit as a CC-BY-4.0.
 If the value is "LICENSE.txt", then a LICENSE.txt file must exist within the folder and provide a license.